corgibytes/sftp_server/README.md

 # SFTPServer

-A simple SFTP server for testing clients
+A simple SFTP server for testing clients:

+Uses libssh via FFI to create an SFTP server.
+Useful for testing interactions with a remote SFTP server.

 ## Installation